- EMS Agency & Clinical

 EMERGENCY MEDICAL RESPONDER (EMR):

-— Sixteen (16) hours CE every three years
+— Sixteen (16) credits every three year registration period

-At least eight (8) hours of the sixteen (16) hours must be medical/trauma education
+At least twelve (12) credits of the sixteen (16) must be clinical patient care and core education.

 EMERGENCY MEDICAL TECHNICIAN (EMT):

-— Twenty-four (24) hours CE every three years
+— Twenty-four (24) credits every three year registration period

-At least twelve (12) hours of the twenty-four (24) hours must be medical/trauma education
+At least eighteen (18) credits of the twenty-four (24) must be clinical patient care and core education

 CON-ED BY ENDORSEMENT